maxjanowski/maxjanowski.github.io/_pages/0_home.md

 Max’s legacy and grateful to our friends who are helping to make them happen.

 We are just getting started.
-The web site will be coming soon.